carmatthews/meraki-customCV-azure/README.md

 1. Cisco Meraki MV 2nd Generation Camera (MV2, MV12, MV32, MV22, MV72)
 2. Software version 4.18 on the camera
 3. Microsoft Azure Subscription
-4. An micro computer of a Linux distribution.
-This demo used a raspberry PI 4 device running the bullseye respberry pi os
+4. A micro computer with Linux distribution.
+This demo used a Raspberry PI 4 device running the Bullseye Raspberry Pi OS

 # Steps to Complete